kiwisfavmascara/Assignment_1/README.md

 ## Processing: a result is not an understanding

-I designed a skill that the laptop camera can spot the user's posture and alert when the posture is unhealthy.
+I learnt some basic knowledge of p5.js in Processing three years ago so I can understand some code, but really limited.
+Last year I designed a skill that the laptop camera can spot the user's posture and alert when the posture is unhealthy.
 Those Processing demos worked.
 I typed what I wanted in plain language, code came back, I pressed run, and most of the time I got roughly the visual I had in mind.
 By any practical test, the AI had done the job.

 The trouble started whenever I tried to change something.
 Which part controlled